 Nobody wants to change instructors constantly, but if you don’t get on with your instructor for whatever reason, it’s nice to know you can switch to another.
 Some driving schools in Wimbledon will let you change instructors, but only after your first lesson.
 Midrive lets you switch instructors at any time at no cost.

 Driving schools in Wimbledon can have wait times of up to 4 weeks in busy periods.
 But schools often won’t let you know their wait times until after you’ve made a booking enquiry.
-With Midrive, however, learners get matched with an instructor within 24 hours and on the road within 7 days.

 One of the more important decisions you need to make before you start learning to drive is whether you’re going to take manual or automatic driving lessons.